-Will clubs be permitted to compete during the fall semester?
+Will clubs be permitted to compete during the spring semester?

 In a continued effort to ensure the safety and well-being of our club sport athletes, coaches, and staff; George Mason University and Mason Recreation has made a collective decision to suspend all team sport competitions for the Fall 2020 semester.
 The decision to suspend all team competitions has been made based on the advice and consultation from the Center for Disease Control and Prevention (CDC), The Virginia Department of Health, George Mason University, collegiate club sport administrators throughout the state and region, and various national governing bodies.

 We recognize the desire for our student athletes to resume play, but the health and safety of our students will remain our top priority.
 It is important that club members remain active and engaged within their club throughout the fall to help manage their own personal well-being.
-Mason Recreation will continue to monitor public health conditions related to COVID-19 and will work with club officers to keep members engaged in anticipation of a safe return to competition in the spring.
+Mason Recreation will continue to monitor public health conditions related to COVID-19 and reassess the potential for competition in the spring.

-Will clubs be permitted to practice during the fall semester?
+Will clubs be permitted to practice during the spring semester?

 The Club Sports administrative staff has been working closely with the leadership of each club to outline sport specific practice plans that encourage a safe return to activity.